lzqsd/InverseRenderingOfIndoorScene/README.md

 ## Train and test on the synthetic dataset
 To train the full models on the synthetic dataset, please run the following commands.
-* `python trainBRDF.py --cascadeLevel 0 --dataRoot DATA`:
+* `python trainBRDF.py --cascadeLevel 0 --dataRoot DATA`: Train the first cascade of MGNet.
+Set `DATA` to the data directory.
 * ``
 * ``
 *